Ollamh Érenn: The Poetic Courts

 According to Daniel Corkery, in 18th century Munster, a custom similar to the Welsh Eisteddfod continued long after the destruction of the Irish clan system.
 In what was also both mimicry and satire of the English-dominated legal and court system, the Ollamh Érenn of a district would preside over sessions of a Cúirt, or Poetic Court.
 A Munster Cúirt would begin with "bailiffs" delivering often humorously worded "warrants" which summoned local Irish-language poets to a Bardic competition with the Ollamh acting as the "judge".
 In many cases, two Irish-language poets at the Cúirt would engage in Flyting; a mixture of debate poetry and the improvised trading of insults in verse.
 Also according to Corkery, much of the serious, improvised, and comic poetry in the Irish-language composed for sessions of the Munster Poetic Courts was written down by the Court "Recorders" and still survives.
-At the beginning of his term, the Chief-Poet of a district, similarly to an Irish clan chief, would receive a Staff of Office (Bata na Bachaille), which would later be handed down to his successor.
+At the beginning of his term, the Chief Poet of a district, similarly to an Irish clan chief, would receive a Staff of Office (Bata na Bachaille), which would later be handed down to his successor.
 This tradition continued at least until 1792.

 Social status

 The social status of the Ard-Ollamh was equal to the High King of Ireland.
 He had his own palace and a large retinue of about thirty ollamhs together with their servants.
 The sumptuary laws allowed him to wear six colours in his clothes, the same as the king.
 The ollamh had a gold bell-branch held above him, the anruth had a silver bell-branch and the other poets had a bronze bell-branch.
 The post was partly hereditary, as Uraicecht na Ríar ("The Primer of the Stipulations", ed.
-Liam Breatnach, DIAS 1987) states that a poet can only attain ollamh-rank, if he stems from a family of poets (that is, if his father and grandfather had been poets).
-Originally the Ollamh was appointed by the king but by the 6th century A.D. it had become an elected post which was voted for by the other ollamhs.
+Liam Breatnach, DIAS 1987) states that a poet can only attain ollamh-rank if he stems from a family of poets (that is, if his father and grandfather had been poets).
+Originally the Ollamh was appointed by the king but by the 6th century AD, it had become an elected post which was voted for by the other ollamhs.